sundevilaviator/ASSIS-PPE-Detection/README.md

 ---

 ASSIS Phase 1 is a dual-model computer-vision system for automated Personal Protective Equipment (PPE) compliance detection in airport ramp environments.
-It combines a COCO-pretrained YOLOv8 person detector with a fine-tuned YOLOv8 PPE-item detector (gloves, helmet, vest), correlating the two via bounding-box overlap analysis to determine true per-person compliance — not merely whether PPE items are present somewhere in a frame.
+It combines a COCO-pretrained YOLOv8 person detector with a fine-tuned YOLOv8 PPE-item detector (gloves, helmet, vest), correlating the two via bounding-box overlap analysis to determine true per-person compliance; not merely whether PPE items are present somewhere in a frame.
 The model is trained via transfer learning from publicly available construction-industry imagery and validated on real aviation ramp photography.

 ## Table of Contents